 Directions:

 I found the wooden ornaments at our local craft store for just a couple of bucks and already had the cardstock on hand.
-But even if you’re buying all the necessary supplies, this one still comes in at just a few dollars per ornament.
+But even if you buy all the necessary supplies, this one still costs just a few dollars per ornament.

 5. Pouch Cap Christmas Tree